moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

   * **Environments** are the different stages of infrastructure we provide: `development`, `test` and `production`

+  > **Please note**: `development` is not connected to the MoJO Transit Gateway.

-  * **Projects** are a unit for grouping workflows dedicated to a distinct business area, business domain, or specific project.
+  * **Projects** are a unit for grouping workflows dedicated to a distinct service area, business domain, or specific project.
   For example: `BOLD`, `HMCTS` or `HMPPS`.

   * **Workflows** are pipelines, also referred to as [DAGs](https://airflow.apache.org/docs/apache-airflow/2.10.3/core-concepts/dags.html#dags).